fr3nch13/fr3nch13.github.io/_posts/2023-03-11-my-first-hobbies-post.md

 ---
 layout: single
 title:  "My First Hobbies Post"
-excerpt: "This is the first post in the Hobbies categoty."
+excerpt: "This is the first post in the Hobbies category."
 date:   2023-03-11 12:14:00 -0800
 categories: hobbies
 tags: 3dprinting
 ---

-# Introduction
+## Introduction

 This is my first hobbies post.